Key Points About Telogen Effluvium in Women

 - Pattern: Typically presents as receding hairlines and thinning on the top of the head, especially in men.

-Common Causes of Telogen Effluvium in Women
+What Causes Telogen Effluvium in Women?

 Telogen effluvium occurs when physical or emotional stressors push a large number of hair follicles into the resting (telogen) phase, leading to noticeable shedding.
 For women, several factors can contribute: